-Prof. Lynda Fernholz joined the UW-Stevens Point School of Education in fall 2016.
-Prof. Fernholz teaches Methods and Materials for Teaching Language Arts, Methods and Materials for Teaching Reading I and is part of the Elementary Methods Block faculty.
-She is also faculty co-adviser with Prof. Maysee Herr for the Central Wisconsin Association for the Education of Young Children (CWAEYC) and is active in serving for the 2017 and 2018 Wisconsin State Reading Association (WSRA) Conventions.
+Prof. Lynda Fernholz, Ph.D. joined the UW-Stevens Point School of Education faculty in fall 2016 and teaches Methods and Materials for Teaching Reading I (EDUC 302), Methods and Materials for Teaching Language Arts (EDUC 310) and is part of the Elementary Methods Block faculty.
+She serves as the Reading Coordinator for School of Education graduate add-on licenses.
+Fernholz also has been faculty co-adviser for the Aspiring Educators student organization since the fall 2017 and served for the 2017 and 2018 Wisconsin State Reading Association (WSRA) Conventions.

-Additionally, she is an active member of Wisconsin/Nicaragua Partners Non-profit organization.
+Additionally, Fernholz is an active member of Wisconsin/Nicaragua Partners non-profit organization.
 She has been involved in several Nicaraguan Literacy Projects and is an active philanthropist for several charitable organizations to promote sustainable literacy practices for all children worldwide.
 Her research interests include sustainable literacy education and global experiences for pre-service teachers to meet the needs of culturally and linguistically diverse learners in today’s classrooms.

-Prof. Fernholz earned her Ph.D. in Language and Literacy in 2014 from the Cardinal Stritch University College of Education and Leadership and her master’s degree in reading education and bachelor’s degree in education from Viterbo University.
+Fernholz earned her Ph.D. in Language and Literacy in 2014 from Cardinal Stritch University and her master’s degree in reading education and bachelor’s degree in education from Viterbo University.
 Her previous experiences include teaching at Viterbo University for eight years and at the middle school level for 18 years.

 Consequently, in a globalizing world of limited resources and unlimited ingenuity, teachers today play a vital role in preparing children to meet the sustainability challenges of the future.
 This knowledge fuels Prof. Fernholz’s passion for transforming perspectives about best pedagogies for teaching reading to all children worldwide.
 Her numerous trips to rural Nicaragua has inspired her current research in transforming perspectives of teachers through study aboard opportunities.
 Under her leadership, the UW-Stevens Point School of Education is now collaborating with the